L2jLiga/fastify-decorators/lib/README.md

 # Fastify decorators

-This package developed to provide some useful typescript decorators to implement [RequestHandler] pattern with [Fastify].
+This package developed to provide useful typescript decorators to implement RequestHandler pattern with [Fastify].

 **NOTE**: Fastify-decorators was developed with fastify `^2.0.0` and may not work with other versions.